gerkirill/silex-rad/README.md

 Auto-Service
 ------------

-Registers all the classes located in the given directories as services.
+Registers all the classes located in the given directories as services (non-recursively).
 The constructor of the service will receive single parameter - $app.
+If you want to pass custom parameters to the constructor - just register the service yourself with the name auto-service would use.

 ```php
 $app->register(new \SilexRad\AutoService\Provider\AutoServiceProvider(), array(